Get Financial Counseling

 No matter where you live, the Lottery is required to withhold Colorado tax from your winnings.
 For information on how this affects taxes you must pay in another state, consult a tax professional and/or the tax/revenue authorities in that state.

 If I die, can my heirs be entitled to the Lottery prize?

-The Lottery will continue to pay the annuity according to schedule.
-Once the Lottery receives a court order with instructions, we will make the necessary changes to pay whomever inherited the prize.
-The change is considered an “involuntary assignment.”
+The Lottery will direct the payment of the annuity according to schedule.
+Once the Lottery receives a court order with instructions, we will request the necessary changes to direct the payment to whomever inherited the prize.
+The change is considered an "involuntary assignment."